parminpatel28/team16-android-aces/team-contract.md

 - Decisions can be made during meetings even some members are absent.
 - Each member will take turns listening as well as talking, and active listening will be a strategy for all group discussions.

-- XXX will post the agenda for the week in our group chat before Mon class.
+- Taylor Smith will post the agenda for the week in our group chat before Mon class.
-- XXX will take notes during all meetings and post them on GitHub Wiki within 1 day.
+- Annan Siddiqui will take notes during all meetings and post them on GitHub Wiki within 1 day.

 ## Conduct